North East England: Coal mining

 Coal mining was one of the first industrial activities in Northeast England because the region was fortunate to have shallow seams of coal near the coast, which meant that material could be transported in and out by sea.
 This led to the growth of ports in Sunderland, Newcastle, Teesport Middlesbrough, Seaham, Hartlepool and Blyth.
 The energy from coal underpinned the development of many of the industries around these ports.
 As discussed in the classic historical review of "Victorian Cities" by Asa Briggs, Middlesbrough was developed as a port downstream of Yarm and Stockton to take bigger coal ships.

 The Northumberland-Durham coalfield was one of the earliest coal mining areas to be worked in the country, with the Romans extracting coal here which caused the area to become an important source of coal in the 13th and 14th centuries.
 Many current towns and villages across the region were originally settlements set up for the coal miners.
 For example, Seaham is a port community that was developed to handle output of the coal mining interests of Charles William Vane-Tempest-Stewart the 3rd Marquis of Londonderry, a military leader and business man who became one of the UK's richest men due to his coal mining developments.
 The Marquis built his business interests using the inherited wealth of his wife Francis Anne.
-The Marquis also built one of the country's finest country houses in the region as a palace for his family and his royal connections.
-It is called Wynyard Hall.
+The Marquis also built Wynyard Hall, one of the country's finest country houses in the region as a palace for his family and his royal connections.

 London was one of the places which received coal from the area and there are references to shipments of coal being sent to the capital, for example 526 cauldrons of coal from Tyneside to London in 1376 for smiths involved in building Windsor Castle.
 Before the growth of mining companies, the coal from the North East was often sent to London using monks.
 The coal was often called sea coal because it often washed up from undersea outcrops on the Northumbrian coast.
 This could explain the name Se-coles Lane in London.
 It also led to the colloquial phrase "taking coals to Newcastle", meaning why take something to a place that already has an excess of it.
+The north east mine owners operated a cartel to keep up London prices; much studied by economic historians, it may have been the longest-lasting cartel that has ever existed.